junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 **Effect on health:** Tapeworms in the intestines sometimes cause mild stomach aches, but few other problems.

 The greatest danger exists when the cysts (small sacs containing baby worms) get into a person’s brain.
 This happens when the eggs pass from his stools to his mouth.
-For this reason, **anyone with tapeworms must follow the guidelines of cleanliness carefully—and get treatment as soon as possible.**
+For this reason, **anyone with tapeworms must follow the guidelines of cleanliness carefullyand get treatment as soon as possible.**

 **Treatment:**